 As the global efforts to combat the COVID-19 pandemic continue, smart wearable devices are being harnessed in new ways to detect the coronavirus and limit its effects.
 Whether it’s contact tracing, social distancing, symptom signaling, or limiting face-touching, wearables are quickly becoming an integral part of the prevention process.

-Wearable endpoint devices, such as smart fitness trackers, smartwatches, smart bands, and smart rings, can already monitor our health and biometric data continuously.
+Wearable edge devices, such as smart fitness trackers, smartwatches, smart bands, and smart rings, can already monitor our health and biometric data continuously.
 However, by monitoring a baseline of our vital information, such as pulse and oxygen saturation, we can use the aggregated data to detect COVID-19 early on.

 Early Detection